Skip to main content

 - site: my-site

-• automatic: Displays the maintenance page only when all targets are unhealthy or the sites are offline
+• automatic: Show it only when all targets are unhealthy or the sites are offline

 Private Resources